-Retrocessionaires must go through a credit and security assessment which is overseen by Alleghany's Reinsurance Security Committee and TransRe's Global Risk Management function ("GRM") based in New York and monitored by the Risk & Audit Committee.
+Retrocessionaires must go through a credit and security assessment which is overseen by Alleghany's Reinsurance Security Committee and TransRe's Global Risk Management function ("GRM") based in New York.
 Once approved, they are placed on TransRe's approved Security List.
 All prospective markets and proposed programme limits are reviewed against the Security List prior to placement and in some cases require specific GRM approval prior to placement.
 The Security List designates separate short-tail and long-tail programme limits for each retrocessionaire.